core-wg/corrclar/draft-ietf-core-corr-clar.md

 The status of this document as a running document of the WG implies a consensus process that is applied in making updates to it.
 The rest of this subsection provides more details about this consensus process.
-(This is the intended status; currently, the document is an individual submission only.)

 (Consensus process TBD, but it will likely be based on an editor's version in a publicly accessible git repository, as well as periodic